 Located at Paradise Valley Mall in Phoenix is this fun pop-up with incredible photo ops.
 In true Halloween spirit, costumes are encouraged, so be sure to pull out all the stops.

 There are arts and crafts, face painting, carnival games, rides, and other attractions.
-The Halloween Town Pumpkin Patch pop-up is available for a week between 22 and 31 October, operating from 4 to 9 p.m. on weekdays and from 11 to 9 p.m. on weekends.
+The Halloween Town Pumpkin Patch pop-up is open from October 19 through 22 and October 26-31.

 6. Vertuccio Farms Corn Maze & Fall Festival